mishankov/telegram-to-pocket-bot/README.md

 ```
 After Caddy is set up you shoud be able to use [setWebhook](https://core.telegram.org/bots/api#setwebhook) method of Telegram Bot API to setup incoming webhooks to your bot.

 After you have done this, try to send link to your bot.
-It shoud appeare here [https://getpocket.com/saves](https://getpocket.com/saves)
+It should appear here [https://getpocket.com/saves](https://getpocket.com/saves)